phchma/phchma.github.io/Chinese-page.md

   - Journal of Alloys and Compounds
   - Journal of Catalysis
   - Journal of CO2 Utilization
+  - Journal of Industrial and Engineering Chemistry
   - Journal of Iron and Steel Research International
+  - Journal of Materials Science
   - Journal of Molecular Structure
   - Journal of Sustainable Metallurgy
+  - Materialia
   - Metal and Materials International
   - Metallurgical and Materials Transactions B
   - Metallurgical Research & Technology
+  - Next Sustainability
   - Particuology
   - Particulate Science and Technology
+  - Physics of Fluids
   - Powder Technology
   - Separation and Purification Technology
   - Silicon